git-ayas/react_stateful_boilerplate/README.md

 # About

 This app is my boilerplate for creating apps with Redux as state management mechanism.
-The goal is to adopt an appropriate duck typing strategy that reduces clutter and make redux code more readable.The app is a simple todo list app.
+The goal is to adopt an appropriate duck typing strategy that reduces clutter and make redux code more readable.The app is a simple todo control and a counter app to demonstrate 2 different modules that are interacting with a common redux store.
 Feel free to fork this and create pull requests with improvements.

 ## Available Scripts